-Congratulations to the members of the Open Space Committee for again providing the Town with a very thorough and valuable updated Open Space Plan.
-The Planning Board has voted to approve the updated 2010 Open Space Plan in its entirety and will incorporate its goals and objectives as part of the Board's master planning process.
+Congratulations to the members of the Open Space Committee for again providing the Town with a very thorough and valuable updated Open Space & Recreation Plan.
+The Planning Board supports the 2018 Open Space & Recreation Plan and will incorporate its goals and objectives in the Board's work.